How to Replace a Leaking Tap Washer

 What you’ll need

-• A multi-grip plier (Channellock-style) or a basin spanner for restricted spaces
+• A multi-grip pliers (Channellock-style) for restricted spaces, or a basin spanner if youre working under a vanity

-• A pack of assorted tap washers (any hardware shop, $3-5)
+• A pack of assorted tap washers from Reece, Bunnings or any hardware ($3–$5)

-• A pack of tap O-rings (often sold together with washers)
+• A pack of tap O-rings — often sold together with the washers

-• A tea towel to cover the basin (stops dropped screws disappearing down the drain)
+• A tea towel to cover the basin (catches dropped screws before they hit the trap)

-Step 1: Identify which tap is leaking and which way it leaks
+Step 1: Identify which tap is leaking and how it leaks

 Step 2: Turn off the water at the isolation valve

-Most modern Aussie homes have an isolation tap under the sink or basin — a small lever or screw-style valve on the supply line.
-Turn it 90 degrees clockwise (lever) or wind it clockwise until it stops (screw).
-If you don’t have an isolation tap under the basin (older houses), you’ll need to turn off the mains at the meter box.
-Open the tap fully after turning off — confirms the water is actually off and drains the line.
+Modern Aussie homes have an isolation tap under the sink or basin — a small chrome lever valve or a screw-style spindle on each supply line.
+Turn it 90° clockwise (lever) or wind it clockwise until it stops (screw).
+If the house is older and there’s no isolation valve, you’ll need to turn off the mains at the meter box.
+Open the tap fully after turning the supply off — confirms the water is actually shut and drains pressure from the line.
+Don’t skip this confirmation.
+Opening a tap with live mains pressure under it after you’ve removed the spindle is how people end up with a wet kitchen ceiling.

 Step 3: Cover the drain

-Tea towel over the basin and into the plug hole.
-Small parts will fall during this job.
+Tea towel over the basin, tucked into the plug hole.
+Small parts — the cap, the Phillips screw, the spindle washer — will fall during this job.
 Catching them now beats a $300 plumber callout to retrieve a screw from the trap.
+I’ve fished more grub screws out of basin traps than I care to admit.
+Cheaper to do once.

 Step 4: Pop the cap off the handle

-Most tap handles have a small plastic cap on top with the hot/cold logo.
-Pry it off carefully with a flat-blade screwdriver — there’s a notch you can hook into.
-Underneath you’ll see a single Phillips screw.
+Most tap handles have a small plastic cap on top with the hot/cold or H/C logo.
+Pry it off carefully with a flat-blade screwdriver — there’s a notch you can hook into on the side.
+Don’t lever from the top or you’ll crack the cap.
+Underneath you’ll see a single Phillips or slotted screw holding the handle to the spindle.

 Step 5: Unscrew and lift the handle off

 Phillips screw out, lift the handle straight up.
-If it’s stuck (corrosion), gently rock side-to-side as you pull.
-Don’t lever with the screwdriver — you’ll crack the handle.
+If it’s stuck (corrosion bonds the handle to the spindle on older taps), gently rock side-to-side as you pull.
+Don’t lever with the screwdriver against the porcelain — you’ll crack the basin, and that’s a whole new job.
+A drop of CRC or WD-40 around the spindle, five minutes’ wait, and most stuck handles release.

 Step 6: Unscrew the bonnet and pull out the spindle

-Below the handle is a brass hex bonnet.
-Use the multi-grip pliers or basin spanner — anti-clockwise to undo.
-Wrap the jaws of the pliers in a rag if the bonnet is chrome and you don’t want scratches.
-Once unthreaded, pull the whole spindle assembly out of the tap body.
+Below the handle sits a brass hex bonnet — that’s the nut that holds the spindle assembly into the tap body.
+Use the shifter or multi-grip pliers, anti-clockwise to undo.
+If it’s a chrome bonnet, wrap the jaws of the pliers in a rag so you dont scratch the finish.
+Once unthreaded, pull the entire spindle assembly straight out of the tap body.
+Lay it on the tea towel so you can see what your dealing with.

 Step 7: Replace the washer at the bottom of the spindle